TensyTeam/wrike-contest-2019/README.md

 # exTesny

-exTesny is a Google Chrome extension, which provides your team with possibility to discuss any task via webRTC video chat right on the Wrike platform.
+exTensy is a Google Chrome extension, which provides your team with possibility to discuss any task via webRTC video chat right on the Wrike platform.

 Look a demo (hyperlink) for quick intro